codeconscious/ccvtac/README.md

 Run the program with `dotnet run`.
 Pass `-h` or `--help` for the instructions.

-If your `settings.json` file does not exist, it will created in the application directory.
-You will need to enter paths to two existing directories: (1) a working directory for temporary files and (2) the directory to which the final audio files should be moved.
+If your `settings.json` file does not exist, it will created in the application directory with default settings.
+At minimum, you will need to enter paths to two existing directories: (1) a working directory for temporary files and (2) the directory to which the final audio files should be moved.

 Once the program is running, simply enter a YouTube video or playlist URL at the prompt and press Enter.